-The examiner will perform an on-screen side-by-side comparison of the latent impression that was earched to the candidate's known exemplar.
+The examiner will perform an on-screen side-by-side comparison of the latent impression that was searched to the candidate's known exemplar.

-A Hit is determined when a candidate cannot be eliminated on screen.
-A Hit is a preliminary, unconfirmed result f a search results in a Hit, the case notes will include:
+• A Hit is determined when a candidate cannot be eliminated on screen.
+A Hit is a preliminary, unconfirmed result

-No Hit is determined when a candidate can be eliminated on screen
+• A No Hit is determined when a candidate can be eliminated on screen